Do you lead or guide change?

-When considering if you lead or guide change, consider the following: Did you keep your New Year’s resolution?
+When considering if you lead or guide change, consider the following: Do you keep your commitments to yourself?
 Don’t feel bad, not many of us do, probably because people are naturally resistant to change.
 If it’s that difficult to realize a change in yourself, imagine how much more difficult it is to elicit change in others!
 Leading change is hard!

 This is invaluable advice when leading change.
 However, should you lead or guide change?
 Are they different, and if so, how?

 Guiding change is much more than leading change, for guiding change starts with the establishment of a culture that embraces change.
 This concept is implied in the reason for the change: to provide an advantage in a continuously changing and more challenging environment.

 Normally when someone speaks of leading change, they have a ‘final destination,’ or defined process in mind, one they want to reach in a relatively short but well-defined time frame.
 This ’stop and go’ approach to change is not guiding and is not consistent with the need for continuous improvement.

 Both leading and guiding change require a vision of what could be, but intrinsic to guiding change is adherence to one’s core values.
 It is ensuring that people believe in not only the ‘what’ but the ‘why’ of change.
 They understand how it affects them personally.

 Unlike leading change, where one’s authority and power dictate what, when and how things will be done, guiding change is about educating, teaching, and encouraging people in the direction you wish to go, not necessarily on a well-defined path.
 It is recognizing there are many ways to arrive at the same destination and the journey is often just as important as where you wind up.

 When leading change, it is often a reaction to changes around us.
 Guiding change, on the other hand, is anticipating what will be required for success in the future and preparing for it.
 Guiding change is strategic while leading change is tactical.
 When guiding change you must champion the change and create an impetus for the change.